Atomsoldat/lichturm-website/content/posts/pve_k8s_capi_testrun.en.md

 ## Creating a Workload cluster

-With the providers running  in our cluster, we can now create the manifests for our actual Kubernetes cluster, and apply them:
+With the providers running  in our bootstrap cluster, we can now create the manifests for our actual Kubernetes cluster, and apply them:
 ```bash
 clusterctl generate cluster proxmox-quickstart     --infrastructure proxmox     --kubernetes-version v1.30.11 --control-plane-machine-count 3     --worker-machine-count 1 --config clusterctl-config.yaml   > workload-cluster.yaml
 kubectl --context kind-kind apply -f workload-cluster.yaml